ALTIBASE/Documents/Manuals/Altibase_7.1/eng/Adapter for Oracle User's Manual.md

 ##### ADAPTER_ERROR_RESTART_COUNT (Unit: Number)

-This shows the number of times that oraAdapter is retried when an error occurs while oraAdapter is reflecting records in Oracle DB.
+This property indicates the number of times that oraAdapter is retried when an error occurs while oraAdapter is reflecting records in Oracle DB.

 -   Default Value: 0